Applying for an Australian Passport overseas

 7. Processing time

-- Due to an increase in demand, please allow approximately 6-8 weeks to receive your new passport after lodgement.
+- Please allow approximately 6 weeks to receive your new passport after lodgement.

 - You should factor these timeframes into your travel plans.